Why Join a CSA?

 CSA stands for Community Supported Agriculture and is a wonderful way for people to enjoy a greater connection to their food and be an active member in a sustainable and healthy food system.
 It is a simple idea in which people buy a membership or "share" of a farm in the spring and receive a box of fresh food each week of the season in return.

-Why bother signing up for a CSA when you could stop by a big, bright grocery store instead?
+Why sign up for a CSA when you could stop by a big, bright grocery store instead?

 1. Freshness: CSA shares offer you unparalleled freshness.
 Because of the time most commercial produce must spend on trucks traveling to distribution centers and then to retail establishments, not to mention sitting on the market shelf, it is logistically impossible for a grocery store to get their products to you as quickly as a CSA box from a local farm.
 By reducing the time from harvest to your kitchen, we provide food that is far more delicious and is actually better for you because it has not suffered the moisture loss, quality and nutrient degradation, and potential microbial spoilage that can occur over time.
 Imagine - baby spinach that stays vibrant in your refrigerator until you are ready to eat it!